yashu1wwww/Instagram-auto-likes-all-post/README.md

 Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter ll.py or double click on ll.py or you can rename the file and run

+#in ll.py file i added upto 20 posts auto likes if you want another 10 means copy line from 25 to 138 and paste in 140th line(open notepad ++ for no line)

 👉Note:-

 👉if your selenium version is in latest version then the code never run